-2.3 Who is on the interview panel?
+Who is on the interview panel?

-There are usually 6-8 panel members present at the interview.
-The panel is chaired by the one of the co-directors of the CRUK Clinical Academic Training Programme (Professors Iain McNeish or Nick Turner).
-The panel will also include the Deputy Dean and/or members of the Dean's team (such as senior tutors), members of the Clinical Academic Training Committee, which comprises ICR and Imperial academics.
+There are usually six to eight panel members present at the interview.
+The panel is chaired by the one of the co-directors of the CRUK Clinical Academic Training Programme (Professor lain McNeish or Professor Nick Turner).
+The panel will also include the ICR's Deputy Dean and/or members of the Dean's team and members of the cross-institutional Clinical Academic Training Committee.

-The ICR Registrar or a delegated member of Academic Services, and the CRUK Convergence Science Centre training manager will also be present.
+The ICR's Registrar (or a delegated member of Academic Services) and the CRUK Convergence Science Centre training manager will also be present.
 An external clinical academic is also invited to join the panel.
-Any members of the panel with a conflict of interest, for example if they are a named member of the supervisory team, will declare this and will not be present for the relevant candidate interview.
+Any members of the panel with a conflict of interest, will declare this and will not be present for the relevant candidate interview.
 It is important to note that members of the panel will have diverse scientific backgrounds, and may be clinical or non-clinical.
-Candidates are encouraged to bear this in mind when preparing their presentation (see below).
+Candidates are encouraged to bear this in mind when preparing their presentation.

-2.4 What will happen at the interview?
+What will happen at the interview?

 The panel interview will last approximately 25 minutes.
-Candidates are asked to give a seven minute presentation without slides, followed by questions from the interview panel.
+Candidates are asked to give a seven-minute presentation without slides, and will then be questioned by the panel.

-The candidates should use the presentation to briefly introduce themselves, and then spend the bulk of the time explaining the proposed project, and why they are a suitable candidate to undertake it.
-If the interviews are held in person, a whiteboard or flipchart will be available, but Powerpoint is not.
+The candidates should use their presentation to briefly introduce themselves, and then spend the bulk of the time explaining their proposed project, and why they are a suitable candidate to undertake it.
+If the interviews are held in person, a whiteboard or flipchart will be available-but PowerPoint will not.